Sunday, March 1, 2026 11:03 PM IST

 Humidity and the Effect of Delay in Monsoon

 One of the most noticeable effects of the delayed monsoon in Delhi is the increased humidity.
 High humidity levels make the already hot weather even more uncomfortable, as the body struggles to cool down due to the excess moisture in the air.
-The combination of high temperatures and high humidity can lead to heat exhaustion and other issues, especially for vulnerable populations.
+The combination of high temperatures and high humidity can lead to heat exhaustion and other health issues, especially for vulnerable populations.

 Residents of Delhi have been facing uncomfortably high humidity levels, making it feel hotter than it actually is.
 This is due to the fact that clouds, which usually provide shade and cooling during the monsoon, have been gathering without bringing any rain.
 As a result, the city’s air feels thick and sticky, with little to no relief from the intense heat.